-Ponce Preserve Trail is a 1 mile moderately trafficked out and back trail located near Port Orange, FL that features a river and is good for all skill levels.
+Ponce Preserve Trail is a 1 mile moderately trafficked out and back trail located near Port Orange, Florida that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from January until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash